dagster-io/dagster-cloud-action/CONTRIBUTING.md

 ## Step 3.
 Build and deploy a new docker-cloud-action image, a new dagster.cloud.pex and update code references to docker

-A script does this work:
+A script does this work. **Note**: a virtual environment using Python3.8 is required to run the script.

 ```
 # Note no 'v' prefix